|Mariner 2. Image credit: NASA|

 |Image credit: NASA|

 The mission was judged to be an outstanding success.
-It went a long way toward settling debates about Venusian surface and atmosphere conditions; data it returned hinted that Venus was harsher than anyone had guessed.
+It went a long way toward settling debates about Venusian surface and atmosphere conditions; data it returned hinted that Venus was more harsh than anyone had guessed.
 Some scientists remained reluctant to embrace the new data; in the Soviet Union in particular the concept of a more or less clement Venus held on for several more years.

 |JPL's float in the 1963 Tournament of Roses Parade, Image credit: JPL|

 In response, NASA postponed funding for Mariner-B and Voyager and tasked JPL with preparing Block III Rangers.
 The new moon probes would include a completely redesigned electronics system.
 They amounted to a climb-down; instead of delivering an intact science package to the moon's surface, they would map the equatorial Apollo landing zone close-up using six television cameras as they plummeted toward intentional destruction.